 Free gliding of the flexor tendons is noticed immediately after surgery and most patients are very satisfied with their outcome.
 However, some patients report soreness at the incision and stiffness of the digit, which often improve over time.
 Recurrence of the triggering after surgery is rare.

 No surgery is risk-free.
 However, major complications from trigger finger release are uncommon.
-Possible complications include pain, persistent symptoms, bleeding, infection, poor wound healing, finger stiffness, and damage to the tendons or sensory nerves.
-Other complications are possible but are uncommon.
+Possible complications include pain, persistent symptoms, infection, poor wound healing, finger stiffness, and damage to the tendons or sensory nerves.

 Images and videos copyright American Society for Surgery of the Hand.
 The material provided on this site is intended for general information only and does not constitute medical advice.
 This information does not replace direct evaluation by a physician.